LoginRadius/docs/content/tutorial/html-and-js-tutorial/index.md

 - After configuring the above options, go to your web browser and type in the root directory URL that your server is hosting.
 - Now, you can start the demo and play with the available features in it.

+## Run and See Result

+1. Try executing the index.html file in your browser
+2.

 ## Whitelist Domain